Bereyziat-Development/fastapi-template/README.md

 ## Local development

+### How to run the stack?
-1. Create a `.env` file.
+1. Create a `.env` file with initial value:

-2. Copy the content from the `env-example` file into your `.env` file.
+    ```Bash
+    cp env-example .env
+    ```

-3. Uncomment the variables to activate the services relevant to your project (e.g., email, file management, SSO credentials).
+2. Uncomment the variables to activate the services relevant to your project (e.g., email, file management, SSO credentials).
+For security, generate random strings for secret keys.

-4. For security, generate random strings for secret keys and add your SSO credentials (Facebook, GitHub, Google) if you plan to use SSO in your project.

-5. Once the `.env` file is configured, start the stack with Docker Compose:
+3. Once your `.env` file is configured, start the stack with Docker Compose:

     ```bash
     docker compose up -d